Louis3112/crud_taxi_datastruct/README.md

 # :bangbang: **Data Structure Project for 2nd Semester**  :bangbang:

 ## :taxi: **crud_taxi_datastruct** :taxi:
 My project for Data Structure 2nd Semester.
+The project is a simple CRUD application to manage data drivers, manage order queues, and cars on garage.

 The project implements various of data structure concepts, such as :
 1. Linked list (for access data driver/*supir*)
-2. Queue (for order queuing)
+2. Queue (for order queues)
 3. Stack (for access data car)

 The project is developed using Functional programming, C++ language, runs on CLI, and requires only a minimal set of library to use (doesn't require installing any library from outside)